yuno-payments/yuno-docs/docs/Wallets/apple-pay/direct-integration.md

 To check the payment status, you can analyze the `status` and `sub_status` in the response from the [create payment](ref:create-payment) endpoint or use [webhooks](doc:webhooks).
 Refer to the [Payment Status](ref:payment) page to see all possible statuses.

-## Pass Apple Pay payment token in request
+> 📘 Pass Apple Pay payment token in request
+>

-When you initiate a transaction with Apple Pay, a payment token containing a JSON-formatted paymentData string is sent.
+> When you initiate a transaction with Apple Pay, a payment token containing a JSON-formatted `paymentData` string is sent.
 Pass the complete token received from Apple Pay in the `payment_method.detail.wallet.payment_token` field as a JSON string in your payment request.

 ### Apple Pay wallet response object